-Reverend Tomas Ericsson is a man who cannot grieve.
+Reverend Tomas Ericsson is a man who cannot need.
 And, because he can’t, he struggles with both God and love.
 Tomas over and over coldly rejects his desperately loving former lover, Marta.
-Winter Light Ingmar Bergman 1963, slowly reveals the source of his loss of faith.
+Ingmar Bergman’s Winter Light 1963, slowly reveals the source of his loss of faith.
 Tomas loved his dead wife: “When she died, so did I.” This is a bitter man.
 Turned dead inside.
 Dead to his parishioners, his previous faith, the possibility of new love.
 Dead to a young congregant in despair who turns to him in terror for words of hope.
 All of this spells hopelessness and disaster.

 Tomas’s Loss Of Faith